We provide tools and information to support you in managing your emotions

 Step 1: Identifying the Primary Emotion

-Sarah starts by recognizing that anger is just one part of her emotional experience.
-Using the emotional wheel, she identifies anger as her primary emotion, but she knows there may be other feelings lurking beneath the surface.
+Sarah acknowledges that anger is the emotion she feels most strongly in these moments.
+Using the emotional wheel, she identifies anger as her primary emotion but realises there could be other feelings underneath it.

 Step 2: Exploring Secondary Emotions